hellais/arturo.filasto.net/src/content/posts/all-you-need-is-vi-and-httpd.md

 can still read the embarassing words of a teenager, yet all the images are broken.
 Even though that site has disappeared from the face of the internet (the domain is an NXDOMAIN), the Internet Archive took a snapshot of it.
-What they were able to effectively store and keep was just the text, so even though probably digging a fully encrypted hard drive of which I have forgotten the password I might have found the original dump of the site, I don't have to.
+What they were able to effectively store and keep was just the text.
+Even though probably digging a fully encrypted hard drive of which I have forgotten the password I might have found the original dump of the site, I don't have to.